 Marcus East is a technologist with a passion for driving change through the use of technology — a love affair that started when he was taught to program in elementary school at the age of nine.
 Since then, he has built a reputation for being a ‘creative technologist,’ someone who enjoys solving difficult problems in innovative ways, whether they are complex business challenges or life-changing social issues.

-Marcus is Executive Vice President of Product & Technology, and Chief Technology Oﬃcer for National Geographic, based in Washington DC where he leads the teams responsible for building world-class digital experiences for audiences around the world.
+Marcus is currently Chief Technology Officer for Google.
+Previously he was Executive Vice President of Product & Technology, and Chief Technology Oﬃcer for National Geographic, based in Washington DC where he led the teams responsible for building world-class digital experiences for audiences around the world.

 He has spent half of his career working for leading technology companies building world class technology (Apple & IBM) and the other half of his career helping brands to harness the power of technology to drive business value — including Comic Relief and Marks and Spencer.